 Interested in finding great pieces in this hot shopping domain for yourself?
 Here are my top tips for getting a great deal, finding quality items, and more.

-Set Up Your Marketplace search
+Set Up Your Marketplace Search Area

 I live outside of DC giving me access to parts of Virginia, Maryland and DC itself.
 I set up an 80 mile radius from my zip code and sometimes I find items close to me and other times I will drive 45 minutes to over an hour each way.
 Establish how far you are willing to go.
 The worst thing is to search aimlessly only to find a great item in Ohio…for me that’s a no go!

-Tip: If you live in a small town where items on Marketplace are lacking and you are willing to drive, expand your search reach.
+If you live in a small town where items on Marketplace are lacking and you are willing to drive, expand your search reach.

 Make a list to narrow your search to a small number of items at a time.
 I have pieces and styles in mind that I look to replicate.
 It can become overwhelming if you don’t have a specific list of items you’re looking for.

 A lot sellers don’t know how to properly describe the item they are selling.
 They are just trying to get rid of it.
 This means you will need to get creative with your search terms.
 Think of all the ways to describe something you’re looking for and use those words to search.
+Many sellers won’t know the brand they are selling so you can’t depend on items to always be listed by brand name.

 Sometimes sellers don’t realize the furniture brand they are selling or the quality of a piece, but if you know what quality is and have a keen high you can score great items.